-This glossary is the cumulative work of detrans and desisted people and professionals in the mental health field.
-It comes from our knowledge and experiences in trans and detrans culture.
+This glossary is the cumulative work of detransitioned and desisted people and professionals in the mental health field.
+It comes from our knowledge and experiences in transgender and detransition culture.
 This glossary is our attempt to categorise and make available the words and phrases associated with transition and detransition.
 Not all the definitions in this glossary will be universally used or understood in the same way.
-Meanings can vary from group to group and person to person within trans and detrans culture.
+Meanings can vary from group to group and person to person within transgender and detransition culture.
 We will do our best to update any words in this glossary that may evolve in meaning as time goes on.
 We will also add words or phrases that may come to our attention.
 This glossary is a living document.

 AFAB: Acronym for “assigned female at birth,” a descriptive term which is preferred by some people over the term “born female.”

 AMAB: Acronym for “assigned male at birth,” a descriptive term which is preferred by some people over the term “born male.”